spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 the element `<sparv:myelement xmlns:sparv="https://spraakbanken.gu.se/verktyg/sparv">` would be `sparv+myelement`.

 If you prefer to remove namespaces during import, set `xml_import.remove_namespaces` to `true` in the corpus configuration.
-Be cautious, as this may lead to collisions with attributes that contain namespaces in the source data.
+Be cautious, as this may lead to collisions between attributes with the same name but different namespaces.

 ## Annotation Classes